aszubia/AccuWeather-Scraping-Project/README.md

 # EIT-Takehome-Project
-This is a project for developing a comprehensive understanding of weather patterns by scarping, cleaning and analyzing and visualizing weather data.
+This is a project for developing a comprehensive understanding of weather patterns by scraping, cleaning, analyzing and visualizing weather data.

 # Necessary Libraries
 - **Selenium:** Web scraping framework for automating browser interactions.